 If I could guarantee that no one would ever be mentally, physically, or sexually abused; or starve to death; or be trafficked; or suffer any other of a number of very real horrors that millions face today, I would make the trade.
-But I would, at the same time, be very sad to make this trade because I'd be giving up all the things that make the world beautiful: culture, art, literature, poetry, love.
+But I would, at the same time, be very sad to make this trade because I’d be giving up all the things that make the world beautiful: culture, art, literature, poetry, love, free will.

 That’s right, in Brave New World none of these things exist, all for the sake of stability.

 So even though this would seem like a win, well, it wouldn’t really feel like a win to me.

 There’s got to be a way to have our cake and eat it too–end the suffering and keep all our beautiful art!
 And, of course, not partake in eugenics.

 So as you can see, there’s a lot to think about when it comes to Brave New World, which is what makes it one of the best sci-fi stories ever and a total classic.

 And let me leave you with this.
 I think we need all those beautiful things to end the suffering, especially love.
 I disagree with the World Controllers that it needs to be axed in order for stability to prevail.